 Throughout Move UBC month, we talk a lot about moving well—in ways that are comfortable, motivating, and empowering for you as an individual, regardless of level of ability.
-While we often hear that 150 minutes of moderate to vigorous exercise is recommended, it's important to recognize that the amount, intensity, and frequency of physical activity is individual to each person.
-For some, that might mean a daily run, or a soccer game or two each week.
-For others, low-impact movements like stretching, walking, or standing more throughout the day, might be what helps them incorporate more activity into each day.
+While we often hear that 20 minutes of moderate to vigorous exercise per day is recommended, it's important to recognize that the amount, intensity, and frequency of physical activity is individual to each person.
+For some, that might mean a daily run or a game of wheelchair basketball each week.
+For others, low-impact movements like stretching or standing more throughout the day, might be what helps them incorporate more activity into each day.

-Recognizing that all movement is valid, it key to becoming more active.
-Sometimes people can feel discouraged from participating in physical activity because they don't think they able to do it in the "right" way.
-But some movement is better than being sedentary—every step, squat, and stretch helps add up to better overall health and wellbeing.
+Recognizing that all movement is valid, is key to becoming more active.
+Sometimes people can feel discouraged from participating in physical activity because they don't think they are able to do it in the "right" way.
+But some movement is better than being sedentary—every stretch, step, and squat helps add up to better overall health and wellbeing.
 Plus, starting small can help build a foundation for physical activity for life by showing you just how capable you are, and just how beneficial and fun moving more can be!

 The "right" way is the way that works for you.
 Physical literacy starts with developing the motivation, confidence, physical competence, knowledge, and understanding to value and take responsibility for engagement in physical activities for life (The International Physical Literacy Association, May 2014).
 Physical activity is more enjoyable when we have physical literacy, and we're more likely to keep it up if we're enjoying it!